 I own and regularly use both a high-end Nikon and an entry-level model.
 The Nikon can pinpoint and isolate an antelope at 700 yards, but I could probably get by ranging a nearby bush with the cheaper unit and do just as well.

 There’s a world of great optics out there, and getting exactly what you need doesn’t have to be a budget-busting situation.
 The midrange optics made today are as good as many of the high-end or elite choices from just a couple decades back.
 Avoid the bargain-basement stuff, and match your choice to your needs, but don’t skimp.
 It’s an investment that will last a lifetime.

-Reprinted from the October 2005 issue of Buckmasters GunHunter Magazine.
+This article was published in the October 2005 edition of Buckmasters GunHunter Magazine.
 Subscribe today to have GunHunter delivered to your home.